ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 To modify these options please refer to the User Guide of the respective model component.

 ### Controlling model output
-Selecting the variables to save from a simulation can be a balance between enabling future analyisis and minimising storage requirements.
+Selecting the variables to save from a simulation can be a balance between enabling future analysis and minimising storage requirements.
 The choice and frequency of variables saved by each model can be configured from within each submodel's control directory.

-Each submodel's control directory contains _detailed_ and _standard_ presets for controling the output, located in the `diagnostic_profiles` subdirectories (e.g. `~/access-esm/preindustrial+concentrations/ice/diagnostic_profiles` for the sea ice submodel).
-The _detailed_ profiles request a large number of variables at higher frequencies, while the _standard_ profiles restrict the output to variables more regularly used accross the community.
+Each submodel's control directory contains _detailed_ and _standard_ presets for controlling the output, located in the `diagnostic_profiles` subdirectories (e.g. `~/access-esm/preindustrial+concentrations/ice/diagnostic_profiles` for the sea ice submodel).
+The _detailed_ profiles request a large number of variables at higher frequencies, while the _standard_ profiles restrict the output to variables more regularly used across the community.

 Selecting a preset output profile to use in a simulation can be done by pointing the following symbolic links to the desired profile: